- Program Overview

 - In collaboration with the committee chair, identify one additional faculty member to invite to serve on the project committee from the Valenti School of Communication.
 This person should be from the student’s minor.

 - In collaboration with the committee chair, identify an organizational member or industry specialist to serve as the third member of the project committee.
-The organizational member should have credentials that warrant her/his serving as a voting member on a master’s student’s project: a master’s degree in a related field (e.g., communication, media studies, public health, sociology, marketing, advertising, journalism, etc.); a master’s of business administration (MBA); an accreditation in public relations (APR); an equivalent degree; or a significant number of years of experience in the field related to the student’s major.
+The organizational member should have credentials that warrant her/his serving as a voting member on a master’s student’s project: a master’s degree in a related field (e.g., communication, media studies, public health, sociology, marketing, advertising, journalism, etc.); a master’s of business administration (MBA); an accreditation in public relations (APR); an equivalent degree; or a significant number of years of experience in the field related to the student’s concentration.
 The chair of the committee can help the student evaluate the organizational member’s credentials.
 This third member will provide input and serve as a consultant for the project, and s/he will be asked to vote on the final project.

 - In the semester prior to the final semester in the program (for full-time students this is during the third full semester), the student will: